 For other entity types that are selected for award, please see Section VIII.L regarding U.S. manufacturing commitments.
-Save the U.S. Manufacturing Plan in a single PDF using the following convention for the title "ControlNumber_LeadOrganization_USMP".

-xiv.
+xiii.
 Data Management Plan

-Applicants are required to submit a Data Management Plan with their Full Application.
+Applicants whose Full Applications are selected for award negotiations will be required to submit a Data Management Plan during the award negotiations phase.
 The Data Management Plan is a document that outlines the proposed plan for data sharing or preservation.
-Submission of a Data Management Plan with the Full Application is required; failure to submit a complete Data Management Plan may result in a determination of non-compliance for your Full Application.
-Guidance for preparing a Data Management Plan is included in Appendix D of the FOA.
-Save the Data Management Plan in a single PDF using the following convention for the title "ControlNumber_LeadOrganization_DMP".
+Submission of this plan is required, and failure to submit the plan may result in the termination of award negotiations.
+As a courtesy, guidance for preparing a Data Management Plan is provided in Appendix C of the FOA.